Aimoukhu/Aimoukhu.github.io/docs/02-Component-Selection/Component-Selection.md

     |------------------------|-----------|
     | Higher Frequency Range | Expensive |

-**Choice:** Option 2: SP-4005Y Dynamic Speaker Unit
+**Choice:** Option 1: 4166 Part Passive Buzzer 5V-ND

 **Rationale:** This Speaker has a high efficiency while keeping a relatively low price.
-Hence, it can provide louder and clearer sounds even off a low powered setup like the system we intend to build.
+It is also pizzoelectric and can provide louder and clearer sounds even off a low powered setup like the system we intend to build.

 **---**